JohnnersUK/OLD.JohnnersUK.github.io/_posts/2018-04-15-Birdman's-Break-in.md

 Posts covering the development of this project can be found in the blog section of this portfolio under the "Birdman's break-in" tag

+This project was coded in c++.
+The source code for this project can be found [Here (github)](https://github.com/JohnnersUK/birdmans-break-in) and can be compiled in visual studio 2017 with the Windows SDK 10.0.16299.0.

 So far, this game is a 30 second set piece showcasing the scene management and data driven systems behind the scenes, expansion into a full game is unlikely.

 _This game has no affiliation with birdman or Alejandro González Iñárritu, it's just a silly uni project_